 You’re still able to use your Membership rewards when you shop online.

 You will then receive your order at a convenient allocated time with two hours and deliveries can take place on the same day.

-They launched the delivery service for shoppers who live within a 4 km radius (about 2.5 miles) of the King Road store in Chelsea will be able to get their Co-op food delivered.
+They launched the delivery service for shoppers who live within a 4 km radius (about 2.5 miles) of the King Road store in Chelsea.

 Delivery by bike